Revisiting the de Rham-Witt complex: Homological Algebra

 \begin{definition} We will say that an abelian group $M$ is \emph{pro-free} if it satisfies the equivalent conditions of Proposition \ref{prop-free}. \end{definition}

 \begin{example} Let $M$ be a pro-free abelian group and let $M_0 \subseteq M$ be a subgroup.
 If $M_0$ is derived $p$-complete, then it is also pro-free. \end{example}

 We close this section by showing that the $p$-complete derived category $\dhp$ can be realized as the homotopy category of chain complexes of pro-free abelian groups.
-Closely related results appear in appear in \cite{rezk, valenzuela} (where a model category structure is produced) and \cite[Sec.
-7.3.7]{SAG}; for convenience of the reader, we spell out the details in this special case.
+Closely related results appear in \cite{rezk, valenzuela} (where a model category structure is produced).